The Scotia Mine - Overview

 Large untapped mineral resources on adjoining mine lease and exploration licences

 Completed PEA with very attractive economics (before-tax NPV 5% of C$106.5 million)

 For more information on the Scotia Mine, its location, history, geology, mineral resources, and infrastructure please see below.

 Property Location and Description

-The Scotia Mine is located at approximately 45°02′ North, 63°21′ West, or 65 kilometres northeast of Halifax, Nova Scotia, in the Halifax Regional Municipality.
+The Scotia Mine is located at approximately 45°02′ North, 63°21′ West, or 62 kilometres to downtown city centre of Halifax, Nova Scotia, in the Halifax Regional Municipality.
 The Mine consists of 648 hectares of mineral rights in the form of three contiguous mineral leases, including land with exploration potential for zinc and lead mineralization.
 ScoZinc also owns real estate property of 712.5 hectares, which includes the mineral leases and adjoining areas.

 The ScoZinc has defined several mineral resource deposits surrounding the historical Gays River Zinc & Lead deposit which was mined in the past.
 We have grouped our mineral resources into two primary deposits groups, named as the "Scotia Deposit" and the "Getty Deposit".

 Zinc and Lead mineralization was discovered at the Scotia Mine in 1973 by the Esso and Cuvier joint venture.
 Esso initiated mine development in 1978, commissioned the mill in 1979, developed the underground mine, and began mining and milling.